artemis-prime/chess-two-ways/README.md

 ### Running the apps

-#### The web version is deployed on my Github Pages site for the repo.
+#### The web version is deployed as a [Github Pages site](https://artemis-prime.github.io/chess-two-ways/) for the this repo.
-[View it here](https://artemis-prime.github.io/chess-two-ways/) or proceed as follows to run locally.
+[View it here](https://artemis-prime.github.io/chess-two-ways/) or proceed as follows to run it or the React Native version locally.

 Please run all scripts from the monorepo root (where the root `package.json` lives), as the individual package scripts are not meant to be used by the uninitiated.